This blog may contain affiliate links. Read our disclosure policy for more info.

 Accommodations offered include suites and villas.
 All of them are equipped with a desk, bed linens, a safety deposit box, coffee and artesian coffee maker, a closet, a free Wi-Fi connection, and a private bathroom with a shower and free toiletries.

 Selected units boast a kitchen fitted with an oven and/or terrace, hammock, and spring water.
 Moreover, some suites have mountain views, while villas include a private entrance, a sitting area, a living room, and a patio.
-Room prices range from $365-$480 USD per night.
+Room prices range from $365 to $480 USD per night.

 Every morning, hotel guests are offered a la carte, continental, and American options for breakfast at the onsite restaurant.
 The property also has a bar serving an array of drinks.
 To unwind, you have choices galore with the organic-inspired spa, sauna, natural pool, and garden.